-Deceptive Site Ahead: Google Chrome has just edge past Internet Explorer as the most preferred browser and this is one of the many cases where Google has proven their top position.
-For Apple they have Safari browser but that isn't that popular.
-One of the main feature why people prefer Google Chrome is that they have adapted to technology changes.
+Fix Deceptive Site ahead warning or Error: Google Chrome has just edged past Internet Explorer as the most preferred browser and this is one of the many cases where Google has proven its top position.
+Apple, the have a Safari browser but that isn't that popular.
+One of the main features of why people prefer Google Chrome is that they have adapted to technology changes.

-One of the latest feature that Google Chrome has add to their web browser is the Safe Browsing technology.
-It's also known by other name as ‘Deceptive site ahead warning' notification.
+One of the latest features that Google Chrome has added to its web browser is Safe Browsing technology.
+It's also known by other names as a 'Deceptive site ahead warning' notification.

-The error look like this -
+The error looks like this -

 The complete error message that you get is here -

 Attackers on yourwebsite.com may trick you into doing something dangerous like installing software or revealing your personal information (for example, passwords, phone numbers, or credit cards).

 Google Safe Browsing recently detected phishing on adsadvices.com.
 Phishing sites pretend to be other websites to trick you.